 Blood pressure screening is an important part of general health care.
 How often you should get your blood pressure checked depends on your age and overall health.

-Ask your doctor for a blood pressure reading at least every two years starting at age 18.
-If you're age 40 or older, or you're 18 to 39 with a high risk of high blood pressure, ask your doctor for a blood pressure reading every year.
+Ask your provider for a blood pressure reading at least every two years starting at age 18.
+If you're age 40 or older, or you're 18 to 39 with a high risk of high blood pressure, ask for a blood pressure check every year.

-Your doctor will likely recommend more frequent readings if you've already been diagnosed with high blood pressure or have other risk factors for cardiovascular disease.
-Children age 3 and older will usually have blood pressure measured as a part of their yearly checkups.
+Children age 3 and older may have blood pressure measured as a part of their yearly checkups.

-There are two types of high blood pressure.
+There are two main types of high blood pressure.

 High blood pressure has many risk factors, including:

-Although high blood pressure is most common in adults, children may be at risk, too.
-For some children, high blood pressure is caused by problems with the kidneys or heart.
-But for a growing number of kids, poor lifestyle habits, such as an unhealthy diet, obesity and lack of exercise, contribute to high blood pressure.
+High blood pressure is most common in adults.
+But kids can have high blood pressure too.
+High blood pressure in children may be caused by problems with the kidneys or heart.
+But for a growing number of kids, high blood pressure is due to lifestyle habits such as an unhealthy diet and lack of exercise.

-The excessive pressure on your artery walls caused by high blood pressure can damage your blood vessels, as well as organs in your body.
-The higher your blood pressure and the longer it goes uncontrolled, the greater the damage.
+The excessive pressure on the artery walls caused by high blood pressure can damage blood vessels and body organs.
+The higher the blood pressure and the longer it goes uncontrolled, the greater the damage.